-- a) The project is consistent with the West Roseville Specific Plan, and will be required to construct any utilities infrastructure necessary to serve the project, as well as pay fees which fund the operation of the facilities and the construction of major infrastructure.
-The construction impacts related to building the major infrastructure were disclosed in the WRSP EIR, and appropriate mitigation was adopted.
-Minor additional infrastructure will be constructed within the project site to tie the project into the major systems, but these facilities will be constructed in locations where site development is already occurring as part of the overall project; there are no additional substantial impacts specific or particular to the minor infrastructure improvements. - b) The City of Roseville 2015 Urban Water Management Plan (UWMP), adopted May 2016, estimates water demand and supply for the City through the year 2040, based on existing land use designations and population projections.
-In addition, the General Plan EIR estimates water demand and supply for ultimate General Plan buildout.
-The project is consistent with existing land use designations, and is therefore consistent with the assumptions of the UWMP and General Plan EIR.
+b) The City of Roseville 2015 Urban Water Management Plan (UWMP), adopted May 2016, estimates water demand and supply for the City through the year 2040, based on existing land use designations and population projections.
+In addition, the GPU EIR estimates water demand and supply for ultimate General Plan buildout.
 The UWMP indicates that existing water supply sources are sufficient to meet all near term needs, estimating an annual water demand of 48,762 acre-feet per year (AFY) by the year 2035 and existing surface and recycled water supplies in the amount of 60,400 AFY in normal years.
 The UWMP establishes some water supply deficit during dry year scenarios, but establishes that mandatory water conservation measures and the use of groundwater to offset reductions in surface water supplies are sufficient to offset the deficit.

+The applicant proposes a General Plan Amendment to change the land use designation on the subject parcels from Open Space/Parks and Recreation/Floodplain (OS/PR/FP) to Low Density Residential (LDR), which will add two residential units to the site that were not assumed in the UWMP or the GPU EIR.
+The water demand factor for the proposed LDR designation at a density of 5 to 6 dwelling units per acre is 521 gallons per day per dwelling unit (GPD/unit).
+This amounts to a total project water demand of 1,042 GPD or approximately 1.2 acrefeet of water per year (AF/yr).
+There are sufficient water supplies available to allocate the additional water demand; the project would not require new or expanded water supply entitlements.

-The project, which is consistent with existing land use designations, would not require new or expanded water supply entitlements. - c) The proposed project would be served by the Pleasant Grove Wastewater Treatment Plant (PGWWTP).
+c) The proposed project would be served by the Dry Creek Wastewater Treatment Plant (DCWWTP).
 The Central Valley Regional Water Quality Control Board (RWQCB) regulates water quality and quantity of effluent discharged from the City's wastewater treatment facilities.
-The Pleasant Grove WWTP has the capacity to treat 12 million gallons per day (mgd) and is currently treating 7.0 mgd.
-The project is consistent with existing land use designations, which is how infrastructure capacity is planned.
-Therefore, the volume of wastewater generated by the proposed project could be accommodated by the facility; the proposed project will not contribute to an exceedance of applicable wastewater treatment requirements.
-The impact would be less than significant. - d, e) The Western Placer Waste Management Authority is the regional agency handling recycling and waste disposal for Roseville and surrounding areas.
+The DCWWTP has the capacity to treat 18 million gallons per day (mgd) and is currently treating 8.9 mgd.
+The volume of wastewater generated by the proposed project could be accommodated by the facility; the proposed project will not contribute to an exceedance of applicable wastewater treatment requirements.
+The impact would be less than significant.

+d, e) The Western Placer Waste Management Authority is the regional agency handling recycling and waste disposal for Roseville and surrounding areas.
 The regional waste facilities include a Material Recovery Facility (MRF) and the Western Regional Sanitary Landfill (WRSL).
 Currently, the WRSL is permitted to accept up to 1,900 tons of municipal solid waste per day.
 According to the solid waste analysis of the General Plan EIR, under current projected development conditions the WRSL has a projected lifespan extending through 2058.
 There is sufficient existing capacity to serve the proposed project.
 Though the project will contribute incrementally to an eventual need to find other means of waste disposal, this impact of City buildout has already been disclosed and mitigation applied as part of each Specific Plan the City has approved.
 All residences and business in the City pay fees for solid waste collection, a portion of which is collected to fund eventual solid waste disposal expansion.
 The project will not result in any new impacts associated with major infrastructure.
 Environmental Utilities staff has reviewed the project for consistency with policies, codes, and regulations related to waste disposal and waste reduction regulations and policies and has found that the project design is in compliance.

-Waste Discharge Requirements/Monitoring & Reporting Program/NPDES Permit No. CA0079502, Adopted on 28 March 2014

-&lt;sup>5 Dave Samuelson, City of Roseville Environmental Utilities, Personal communication, July 6, 2016.